 - give guidance to EU countries for fraud prevention and detection;

-- reinforce cooperation with the European Anti-fraud Office (OLAF).
+- reinforce cooperation with the European Anti-Fraud Office (OLAF).

-The anti-fraud strategy underpins the principles of sound financial management and good governance of the CAP budget by the EU countries and the European Commission.
+The anti-fraud strategy underpins the principles of sound financial management and good governance of the CAP budget by EU countries and the European Commission.

 OLAF is the EU’s anti-fraud body; it has the power to investigate any suspected instances of fraud, corruption or serious misconduct within either the EU institutions or beneficiaries of EU funds.
 Reports to OLAF can be made anonymously and in any of the EU’s official languages.

-EU implementing regulation 908/2014 lays down rules for the application of EU regulation 1306/2013 with regard to paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency.
+EU Implementing Regulation 908/2014 lays down rules for the application of EU regulation 1306/2013 with regard to paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency.